top of page

 Lower Eastside, Manhattan

-Jacqueline Russo-Eng, founder-head baker first reached out to us to donate focaccia and desserts when we first began our initiative.
-Jacqueline and the Partybus Bakeshop team have since baked thousands of custom-orders of milk toast and our Heart of Dinner x Partybus Bakeshop collaboration scallion buns for all of our elders every week.
+Jacqueline Russo-Eng, founder and head baker of Partybus Bakeshop, was one of the first to reach out to us, offering donations of focaccia and desserts when we began our initiative.
+Since then, Jacqueline and her team have baked thousands of custom orders, including milk toast and our Heart of Dinner x Partybus Bakeshop collaboration scallion buns, providing these treats to our elders every week.

 Partybus Bakeshop